 Life has been an incredibly harrowing journey for Maryland-based singer/songwriter Reid Schoenfelder (show-in-feld-er).
 A childhood filled with chaos and uncertainly gave away to an adulthood gripped in a struggle of mental illness and a constant search for self-identity.
 His latest album “Here it Comes”, is a collection of variations on the title, the sense of foreboding when difficultly rears its ugly head and (hopefully) finding the strength it takes to overcome.
-“Here it Comes” is due out on May 12th, 2017.
+“Here it Comes” is out now.

 Schoenfelder’s music career launched in 1989 as the lead singer and guitarist for the Baltimore-based band “The Wanting Seed” after a six year stint in the Naval Reserves.
 Between gigs, he worked as a bartender and tried to piece together whatever living whatever way he could.
 The next fifteen years saw two divorces, the dissolution of multiple bands, and a life changing diagnosis of bipolar disorder.
 This time, just as his childhood, was fertile for daydreaming as an escape and songwriting as the physical manifestation of a desire to be anywhere but here.